 Websites that don’t rank well on Google and other search engines have very little chance of breaking through the noise.
-As you update your website and add new pages, make sure you follow the most recent SEO guidelines.
-Your page titles, meta descriptions, and content are all crucial elements for driving better search signals.
+Follow the most recent SEO guidelines as you update your website and add new pages.
+Your page titles, meta descriptions, and content are crucial for driving better search signals.

 - Don’t ignore the power of convention.

 People are used to specific structures and formats on the web.
 This familiarity makes it easier for the brain to absorb content and make decisions.
 Your visitors shouldn’t have to be detectives to determine who you are and what you offer.
 The power of traditional web design is that users will understand what your website is about with a single glance.

 - Do be creative & unique.

 Still, you do want your brand to stand out from the crowd.
 Be creative, and use elements that make your site unique without disrupting the flow of information.
 Whether you experiment with moving images, video, or other design elements, try different things and monitor the results.
 You might be surprised what works.

 Have you seen websites that look like rows of boxes?
 Everything is different sizes and arranged haphazardly, like some crazy collage.
 Would you spend more than two seconds sorting through it?
 Probably not.
 That’s because cluttered websites are visually confusing; the viewer doesn’t know where to direct their attention.
 On the other hand, a well-organized layout guides the viewer where you want them to go.